Mike Caffey

-Mike Caffey (born February 17, 1993) is an American professional basketball player who currently plays for MZT Skopje of the Macedonian League.
+Mike Caffey (born February 17, 1993) is an American professional basketball player for CSO Voluntari of the Liga Națională.
 He played college basketball for Long Beach State and Long Beach State 49ers.

 High school career

 Caffey played high school basketball at Centennial.

 College career

 As a true freshman, Caffey played in all 34 games, starting two, averaging 5.9 points, 2.8 rebounds, 2.2 assists and 0.7 steals per game.
 As a sophomore, he started all 33 games for LBSU, averaging 32.8 minutes, 12.0 points, 4.0 rebounds, 1.4 steals and 3.8 assists per game, improving his numbers a lot.
 Due to his performances, he Earned a First-Team All-Big West honor.
 During the next two years, his numbers became better and Caffey managed to gain First-Team All-Big West honors another two times, and was a three-time first-team All-Conference pick.